The Wonderful Names of Jesus Christ

 If you look through the Bible, you will find many different names used for Jesus Christ.
 My family has found that focusing on the names of Christ during the Christmas season can provide many opportunities for you and your children to learn there is so much more than just the sweet Christmas ceremony to celebrate.

 Nothing is more precious than seeing how we honor His name.
-As you learn the meaning behind the names of Christ, you learn more about Him and the difference He makes in our lives.
-To help you begin thinking about the different names of Christ I have selected four that are used in Adorenaments(TM)—a resource developed by FamilyLife that you can use for a Christmas celebration.
+As you learn the meaning behind the names of Jesus Christ, you learn more about Him and the difference He makes in our lives.
+To help you begin thinking about the different names of Christ I have selected four that are uniquely special to me:

 The Good Shepherd

 "I am the good shepherd; the good shepherd lays down His life for the sheep." —John 10:11 (New American Standard Bible)